Crystalwarrior/KFO-Server/README.md

 * **zone_global**
     - Sends a message to all players in the zone you are in.
 * **8ball** "question"
-    - Gains insight from the magic 8 ball in response to a question if given any.
+    - Gains insight from the magic 8 ball in response to a question if given one.

 ### GM Commands